Last Updated on September 16, 2021 by Jeremy

 What events is Pittsburgh famous for?

-Some of the most popular events in Pittsburgh include the Three Rivers Arts Festival (June), Picklesburgh (July), the Three Rivers Regatta (August), the Dirty Dozen (October), and Light Up Night (November) are unique events that attract many visitors.
+Some of the most popular events in Pittsburgh include the Three Rivers Arts Festival (June), Picklesburgh (July), the Dirty Dozen (October), and Light Up Night (November) are unique events that attract many visitors.

 When is Light Up Night?

-Light Up Night marks the start of the holiday season in Pittsburgh and traditionally takes place on the Friday before Thanksgiving.
-A second event, the NRG Santa Spectacular, often occurs on the same night and is considered to be part of Light Up Night despite being a unique event.
+Light Up Night marks the start of the holiday season in Pittsburgh and traditionally takes place the Saturday before Thanksgiving.
+The event was previously held on Friday but was moved to Saturday starting in 2021.

 What are the best fireworks shows in Pittsburgh?